OPIN-Smart-Home/SmartLamp/README.md

 # For User
 ## Introduction
-The OPIN SmartLamp empowers users to manage their home lighting effortlessly through the [OPIN Gateway](<https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public>), offering both automation and manual control via the OPIN mobile application.
+The OPIN Smart Lamp empowers users to manage their home lighting effortlessly through the [OPIN Gateway](<https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public>), offering both automation and manual control via the OPIN mobile application.
 It provides a flexible lighting solution that can be integrated into various smart home routines, making it an essential element for enhancing comfort, security, and energy efficiency.

-With the SmartLamp integrated into the OPIN system, users can remotely switch lights on or off, and configure intelligent automation based on [human detection](<https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public?tab=readme-ov-file#auto-off-system-human-detection>), optimizing light usage according to activity within the home.
+With the Smart Lamp integrated into the OPIN system, users can remotely switch lights on or off, and configure intelligent automation based on [human detection](<https://github.com/OPIN-Smart-Home/OPIN-JetsonNano-public?tab=readme-ov-file#auto-off-system-human-detection>), optimizing light usage according to activity within the home.
 This functionality reduces unnecessary energy consumption, contributing to a more efficient and eco-friendly household.

-For developers, the SmartLamp leverages MQTT topics for communication, allowing seamless integration into the OPIN Gateway.
-By utilizing MQTT messaging, developers can easily control the SmartLamp, implement custom automation rules, and expand its functionality within the OPIN network.
-The simplicity of MQTT makes it ideal for quick deployment and further customization, enabling the SmartLamp to be an adaptable part of any smart home system.
+For developers, the Smart Lamp leverages MQTT topics for communication, allowing seamless integration into the OPIN Gateway.
+By utilizing MQTT messaging, developers can easily control the Smart Lamp, implement custom automation rules, and expand its functionality within the OPIN network.
+The simplicity of MQTT makes it ideal for quick deployment and further customization, enabling the Smart Lamp to be an adaptable part of any smart home system.

 ## Features
 1. **Remote Control**